hexawyz/Exo/Docs/Razer Mamba Chroma.md

 Sending the lighting effect `0A` command to the dock when the mouse is not connected will update the lighting effect on both the mouse and the dock as soon as the mouse becomes online.
 It seems however that the dock has little intelligence on its own.
 (Maybe it is possible to update the dock with the other commands though, I just havent't tested that yet.)

+It seems that the best way to handle the mouse is to consider it always on *after* it has been seen alive once.
+While not perfect, this should allow working with it mostly correctly.

 # Protocol

 The mouse seem to e based on a older version of the protocol (Likely also why it is not compatible with Synapse 3.
 That and because they would have needed to write another set of kernel drivers I guess)